-Most people can tell you when packing, put everything on your bed that you want to take and then halve it.
-You’ll have a much less stressful trip particularly when travelling light, especially when travelling to multiple destinations.
+Most people tell you when packing to put everything that you want to take on your bed, and then halve it.
+You’ll have a much less stressful trip when travelling light, especially when travelling to multiple destinations on a round the world airfare.

 In recent years, the airlines have become increasingly more stringent with baggage weight limits, meaning it’s really in your best interest to keep your luggage as light as possible.
 Most economy round the world tickets have a baggage of allowance of 1 x23kg checked bag, and 1x 7kg carry-on bag.
 Business class passengers have a baggage allowance of 2 x 23kg check in bags and 1 x 7kg carry-on.
 These rules do vary from airline to airline, so check with your Airfare Consultant and read the rules on your ticket before taking off.